dwelch67/nxp_samples/LPC812M101JD20J/ired02_nec/README.txt

 essentually use this as several buttons of user interface to my mcu with only needing a three pin small device and not several buttons on the board.

+I also have a Directv RC23 remote.
+You can use this to generate perhaps all the protocols.
+I like this NEC protocol the best because if you have a remote (not all are) that sends one full pattern then goes into repeats.
+Then you can get one full pattern per button press and it is essentially doing the debouncing for you in that way.
+The sparkfun remote works this way.